 The girls often resented the condescending attitudes of their benefactors, who came to their fund-raising theatricals.
 Wealthy Boston philanthropists such as Isabella Stewart Gardner attended their plays, recitals and folk dances.

 The girls once acted out by pretending to act stupid and unable to speak English.
-They thought it was funny.
-Storrow was infuriated.
+They thought it was funny, but they infuriated Storrow.

 Four trivets were auctioned off to actress Penny Marshall for $1,024.
 A 10-inch vase sold for $3,456.
 A glazed ceramic fireplace sold for $219,750 in 2013.